khoj-ai/openpaper/jobs/README.md

     *   For each extracted image, it generates a caption using an LLM service.
     *   It generates a preview image of the first page.
     *   It calls an LLM service to extract metadata like title, authors, abstract, and keywords.
-5.  **S3 Storage**: The original PDF, the generated preview image, the extracted text, and all extracted images and their captions are uploaded to an S3 bucket.
+5.  **S3 Storage**: The original PDF is downloaded from S3.
+The generated preview image, the extracted text, and all extracted images and their captions are uploaded to an S3 bucket.
 6.  **Webhook Notification**: Once processing is complete, the `jobs` service sends a webhook notification to the `server` with the results, including the S3 URLs and the extracted metadata.
 7.  **Database Update**: The `server` receives the webhook, updates the paper record in the database with the new information, and marks the status as `complete`.
 The paper is now available to the client.
 8.  **Status Polling**: The client can poll the `server` for status updates, and the `server` can query the `jobs` service for real-time task progress information.